 The National Education Association believes that the needs of all employees, including color vision deficient employees, must be met.
-All educational materials that use color coding for referencing information should be accompanied by an alternate method of identifying these items of information such as numbering or labeling the names of each color.
-(2004, 2005)
+All educational materials that use color coding for referencing information should be accompanied by alternative methods of identifying these items of information such as numbering or labeling the names of each color.
+(2004, 2022)

 F-50.
-Stress Management and Wellness Programs
+Stress Management, Self-Care, and Wellness Programs

 The National Education Association believes that adverse and stressful classroom and school conditions have led to increased emotional and physical disabilities among education employees.
-The Association supports stress management and wellness programs that facilitate the recognition, prevention, and treatment of stress-related problems, risk of suicide, and promote physical fitness.
+The Association supports stress management, self-care, and wellness programs that facilitate the recognition, prevention, and treatment of stress-related problems, risk of suicide, and promote physical fitness.
 Such programs should be evidence-based, and ensure confidentiality and treatment without personal jeopardy.